oleg31337/NewentorReceiverMQTT/README.md

 - ArduinoOTA - allows code re-flashing over Wi-Fi
 - PubSubClient - sends the received sensor data to configured MQTT broker
 - Messages are filtered to prevent repeating 6 times, only one message is sent if it is the same message as before
+- Admin username is "admin" and default password is "p4ssw0rd".
+Password can be changed in both: wifiAP mode and web interface.